 These are skills that can be learned and practiced over time.
 Organisations who support their leaders and teams early will create the ability to sustain tougher competitive environments and can be linked to better long term organisational performance.

 This article was developed in conjunction with Bill Carson, leading specialist in Mental Health Fitness and Resilience.
-If you would like to develop you or your teams mental health fitness or to create a plan to protect your businesses bottom line set up a time to talk to Bill today.
+If you would like to develop you or your teams mental health fitness or to create a plan to protect your businesses bottom line click here and ask for a quote from Bill.

 Sources: Econtech.
 (2008).
 The cost of workplace stress in Australia.
 Australia: Medibank Private Limited.